stormchaserroleplaying/Arden/Regions/Languages/index.md

 ---
 title: Languages in Arden
 parent: Regions
+nav_order: 1
 ---

 # Languages in Arden
 In Arden default racial languages do not exist.
-Instead, languages are regional as in the real world:
+Instead, languages are regional, as in the real world:

 | Language | Region | Script |
 |:---------|:-------|:-------|